 If the applicant already has an Employer Identification Number (EIN), the SAM registration will take up to two weeks to process.
 If the applicant does not have an EIN, then the applicant should allow two to five weeks for obtaining an EIN from the Internal Revenue Service.
 There is no fee associated with these processes.
 These processes cannot be expedited.
 OVW strongly discourages applicants from paying a third party to apply or register on their behalf in an attempt to expedite these processes.
-To ensure all applicants are able to apply by the deadline for this solicitation, applicants must have obtained a DUNS number and registered online with the SAM and with Grants.gov no later than January 14, 2021.
+To ensure all applicants are able to apply by the deadline for this solicitation, applicants must have registered online with the SAM and with Grants.gov no later than February 23, 2022.